F-scheduler: illuminating the free-lunch design space for fast sampling of diffusion models: Conclusion

 \subsection{Limitation and the future work}

-A diffusion model is a robust generative model\cite{chen2024your} that can prevent adversarial attacks.
-Most attacks that hack the latent diffusion model attack its VAE decoder.
-Thus, it remains unclear whether the robustness of the diffusion model will be affected when using our algorithm in a scenario that mainly depends on the property of the VAE.
-Moreover, in future research, we explore whether it is possible to find a better scheduler in a low-step inference process via an automated algorithm, and whether this new time scheduler is available to different latent diffusion models.
+In future research, we will explore whether it is possible to find a better scheduler in a low-step inference process via an automated algorithm, and whether this new time scheduler is available to different latent diffusion models.